Building Klue

 Before writing any code, I tried to figure out who actually has this problem and what everyone else is building.
 Turns out, a lot.

-I spent a few days prior looking at what's out there.
-The landscape basically splits two ways:
+I spent a few days looking at what's out there.
+The landscape splits roughly two ways.

 Storage-focused tools like Obsidian, Notion and Evernote let you build elaborate systems.
 You can customise everything, which is powerful, but I found myself spending more time organising than actually using my notes.
 Obsidian's web clipper asks you to pick a vault, set template properties, add web page properties, all before you can save anything.
 It's very flexible.
 Also very slow when you just want to clip something quick.